eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 Now that you've learned how to generate a GMF-based editor using Eugenia, you may also want to add some constraints to your editor, which you can then evaluate (explicitly or on-save) to [check the correctness/consistency of your models](../articles/evl-gmf-integration):

 ![](Filesystemwitherrorshighlighted.png)

-## Eugenia and GMF Tooling

-Eugenia builds on top of the [GMF Tooling](https://www.eclipse.org/gmf-tooling/) framework, which is no longer actively maintained.
-While you can still use Eugenia/GMF to develop fully-functional editors, you may want to consider more actively-maintained tools such as [Eclipse Sirius](https://eclipse.org/sirius) if you need to develop a graphical editor, or [Picto](../picto) if you are only interested in producing read-only views from models.